Well-posedness and singularity formation for the Kolmogorov two-equation model of turbulence in 1-D: Introduction

+We refer to the classical book \cite{Va} for an in-depth study of porus medium equations.
+For the sake of completeness, we will study equation \eqref{intro_eq:PME} in Appendix \ref{app:PME} and we will establish a global well-posedness result in $H^1(\T)$ for initial $k_0\geq0$ having general support (although it could be seen, for instance by following the approach of \cite{F-GB_ZAMP}, that there exist smooth solutions in $H^2$ which do blow up in finite time).
+All this shows that the structure of equations \eqref{eq:kolm} when $k$ vanishes is rather intricate and mixes non-linear effects, hyperbolic phenomena and non-trivial coupling between the different quantities.
+In particular, this can be seen as a (rough, but still consistent) justification of the assumptions made below for establishing a suitable well-posedness theory.
+On the other hand, although both those limiting cases present finite time blow-up of smooth solutions, the general behaviour of solutions to the Kolmogorov system \eqref{eq:kolm} remains an interesting open question.

-We will comment more below about our results and their meaning.
-For the time being, in order to explain the main difficulties linked to our study and to motivate the assumptions we will formulate in our main theorems, let us introduce a toy-model.
+More comments about our results will be given below.
+To begin with, in order to explain the main difficulties linked to our study and to motivate the assumptions we will formulate in our main theorems, let us introduce a toy-model.

 \paragraph{A toy-model.} At a first sight, the local in time well-posedness result may appear a trivial consequence of classical quasi-linear hyperbolic theory applied to system \eqref{eq:kolm}.
 Actually, this is not completely true, owing to the possible vanishing of the function $k$, which in fact creates some complications and makes the argument for the local well-posedness more tricky than that.